-With over 100 reviews on Amazon at the time of this review, the XP12000E hold an impressive 4 out of 5 star rankings.
+With over 100 reviews on Amazon at the time of this review, the XP12000E holds an impressive 4 out of 5-star rankings.

 After taking a quick look at the less than stellar reviews, it seems that most problems people had occurred after unboxing, which should be fixed under warranty.